Magyartanulas/magyartanulas.github.io/negation.md

 title: Negation
 ---

-Negation is basically puts *don't* or *did not* into the sentence, making it negative (hence the name).
+Negation is basically putting *don't* or *did not* into the sentence, making it negative (hence the name).

 ### Negating with nem & sem

 You can negate most sentences with `nem`, it means no, or not.
-Nem almost always starts at the beginning of the sentence.
+As a rule, `nem` comes directly before the part of the phrase you are negating, in most cases the verb.

 * Nem tudom - (I don't know)
 * Nem értem - (I don't understand)